On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Discussion and conclusions

 \section{Discussion and conclusions}

-To conclude, this work presents observations of both small-scale intermittency and large-scale intermittency of Lagrangian statistics in a canopy flow, by using the results of a recent wind-tunnel experiment.
-This is the first experimental observation of Lagrangian intermittency in a canopy flow, and thus it presented a unique opportunity to probe these two different types of intermittency in parallel.
-It thus demonstrates the importance of direct Lagrangian investigation of inhomogeneous and anisotropic turbulent flows.
+To conclude, this work presents observations of both small-scale intermittency and large-scale intermittency of Lagrangian statistics in a canopy flow by using the results of a recent wind-tunnel experiment.
+This is the first experimental observation of Lagrangian intermittency in a canopy flow, and thus, it presented a unique opportunity to probe these two different types of intermittency in parallel.
+Our results demonstrate the importance of direct Lagrangian investigations of inhomogeneous and anisotropic turbulent flows.

-The Lagrangian small-scale intermittency was manifested by a significant deviation of the velocity increment's statistics from self-similarity, as their flatness increased strongly when $\tau$ was decreased.
+The Lagrangian small-scale intermittency was manifested by deviations of the velocity increment's statistics from self-similarity, and in particular, their flatness increased strongly when $\tau$ was decreased.
 Furthermore, a marked similarity was observed between our results for the canopy flow and previous observations from HIT.
-In particular, using Lagrangian the multifractal model and the extended self-similarity framework we found remarkable quantitative agreement with \cite{Chevillard2003} and \cite{Mordant2004}.
-Lastly, the long correlation of acceleration magnitude along with the short correlation of acceleration components suggests that the source for small-scale intermittency is, similar to HIT \citep{Biferale2005,Bec2006,Bentkamp2019}, rooted in encounters of particles with vortex filaments.
+Specifically, using Lagrangian the multifractal model and the ESS framework, we found remarkable quantitative agreement with \cite{Chevillard2003} and \cite{Mordant2004}.
+Lastly, the long correlation of acceleration magnitude and the short correlation of acceleration components suggests that the source for small-scale intermittency is, similar to HIT, rooted in encounters of particles with vortex filaments~\citep{Biferale2005, Bec2006, Wilczek2008, Bentkamp2019}.
 These results strongly support the picture suggested by \cite{Arneodo2008} of universal Lagrangian intermittency in turbulence, and it also suggests its extension to certain highly turbulent inhomogeneous and anisotropic flows.
-It is possible that this similarity to HIT was a result of the dominance of the isotropic dissipation terms over contributions from the flow's inhomogeneity to the particle's dynamics, as we reported in \cite{Shnapp2020c}.
+This observed similarity may have been due to the dominance of the isotropic dissipation terms over contributions from the flow's inhomogeneity to the particle's dynamics, as we reported in \cite{Shnapp2020c}.
 In this case, the main conclusion is that even in presence of marked inhomogeneity and anisotropy, the HIT picture may still be relevant at small-scales if the turbulence energy flux is sufficiently high.